Who can fill Dykes void for Scotland?

 If that can be overcome, could Russell be about to add to his 14 caps with the chance of adding to that single international goal against San Marino in 2019?

-A win in Moldova would secure Scotland's place in the World Cup play-offs, so the stakes are high whoever Clarke chooses.
+A win in Moldova would secure Scotland's place in the World Cup play-offs, so the stakes are high for the man Clarke chooses.

 Nisbet or Christie to start?